-by building meaningful partnerships for their future

-by securing environments in which they can thrive

-by strengthening systems that enable their meaningful participation "World Vision defines Most Vulnerable Children as children whose quality of life and ability to fulfill their potential is most affected by extreme deprivation and violations of their rights.
+by creating life-changing opportunities by building meaningful partnerships for their future by securing environments in which they can thrive by strengthening systems that enable their meaningful participation "World Vision defines Most Vulnerable Children as children whose quality of life and ability to fulfill their potential is most affected by extreme deprivation and violations of their rights.
 These children often live in catastrophic situations and relationships characterized by violence, abuse, neglect, exploitation, exclusion, and discrimination.

-2024 IN REVIEW Our technical expertise spanned the following priority sectors in Cambodia...
+Our technical expertise spanned the following priority sectors in Cambodia...